NeusZimmer/ONNX-ModularUI-StableDiffusion/README.md

 # ONNX-ModularUI-StableDiffusion
 This is a working ONNX version of a UI for Stable Diffusion using optimum pipelines.
 Leveraging ONNX runtime environment for faster inference, working on most common GPU vendors: NVIDIA,AMD GPU...as long as they got support into onnxruntime.
-Works on low profile 4Gb GPU cards.
+Works on low profile 4Gb GPU cards ( and also CPU only, but i did not tested its performance)

 **Now including TXT2IMG, IMG2IMG,ControlNet, Inpaint, HIRES approach of TXT2IMG and Latent Consistency**